Historic Australian houses – living museums

 You could choose and purchase what you wanted from a catalogue.
 Buildings ranging from cottages to churches and theatres were constructed in factories in Britain, and then dismantled, every component labelled and packed into wooden crates.
 According to some descriptions they could also come with floors, ceilings, walls, wallpaper, carpet, furniture and even a water closet.

-Stories from the Iron Houses (PDF 7.98 MB), National Trust, Resource Kit
+Stories from the Iron Houses, National Trust, Resource Kit

 La Trobe's pre-fabricated timber cottage